djm56/docker-redis-stack/README.md

 Update the redis-stack.conf file esepcially look at creting a very strong passowrd.

+Maps the Redis port (6379) and RedisInsight port (8001) to the host

 ## To Start
 - docker compose up -d